 We initially proposed to continue this work for five years.
 However, our release experiments were delayed until the ASLC facilities were available.
-The 1998 cohort fish released in the spring of 1999 returned at the end of year five, and the 1999 cohort fish returned at the end of year six.
-Genetic analysis will be completed in the first three months of year eight, and data analysis and will be completed by the end of year eight.
+The 1998 cohort fish released in the spring of 1999 returned at the end of year five, and the 1999 cohort fish will return at the end of year six.
+Genetic analysis should be completed by the end of year seven and data analysis and publications completed by the end of year eight.